-While salt is essential for health, too much is harmful.
+While salt is essential for our health, too much is harmful.

 Excess sodium ups the risk of stroke, heart and kidney disease, stomach cancer, and osteoporosis.

-With tasty dishes such as fluffy pancakes, hearty, ramen, and beef stew, going on a low-sodium diet has never been easier.
+And with tasty dishes like fluffy pancakes, ramen, and beef stew, going on a low-sodium diet has never been easier.

 Gone are the days when oatmeal is seen as tasteless goo.
 We have whoever invented overnight oats to thank for that.

 The fact that this breakfast dish is prepared and served in a mason jar alone already makes it a huge hit, especially with the younger generation.

 Given this brand new packaging, the once plain-looking breakfast has instantly become Insta-worthy.

 Instead of standing in front of the hot stove and stirring oats for minutes, they’re simply popped in the fridge.

 Come morning, they’ll have softened wonderfully with no cooking necessary!